 An immediate implant can save months from your total treatment time by bypassing the step where a bone graft is placed in the socket after tooth removal.
 In this scenario, the tooth is removed, and a dental implant is placed directly in the socket, achieving stability by engaging the existing socket walls.
 Usually, some bone grafting is required around the implant to fill the small gaps.
 BUT, the benefit is that, after a period of 2-3 months, the implant is ready to be restored with a crown.
 This saves 2-3 months of total treatment time.

 Not everyone is a candidate for an immediate implant.
 Your oral surgeon will evaluate your X-rays to determine if your tooth's socket has sufficient bone to accommodate an immediate implant.

 At Providence Oral Surgery, Dr. Parelli is an expert in immediate implant placement.
-During your consultation appointment at our Waxhaw office, Dr. Parelli will evaluate your specific needs, review your X-rays with you, and discuss all possible treatment options.
+During your consultation appointment at our Waxhaw office, our oral surgeon, Dr. Parelli will evaluate your specific needs, review your X-rays with you, and discuss all possible treatment options.